gdsfactory/gdsfactory/README.md

 ![logo](https://i.imgur.com/v4wpHpg.png)

-gdsfactory is a python library to design chips (Photonics, Analog, Quantum, MEMs, ...)
+gdsfactory is a python library to design chips (Photonics, Analog, Quantum, MEMs, ...).
+It's like Linux for chip design.

 You can describe your circuits in code (python or YAML), verify them (DRC, simulation, extraction) and validate them (to make sure they meet the specifications after fabrication).